 I’ve been working on some new techniques at the moment.
 They are most likely tried and trusted methods of other artists and been done before in one form or another, but they are new to me anyway.

 Ive always had a fascination with shoes and can recall being mighty upset not being allowed the shiny patent numbers with a bow on the front and delicate buckle to the side that I favoured, over the more sensible option of sturdy leather lace ups and I was all of about five years old.
-Today it’s my kids dragging me away from the shoe shops and I can even admit to a certain euphoria when inside a shoe shop all on my own with a few hours to kill, trying on everything my heart desires.
+Today it’s my kids dragging me away from the shoe s and I can even admit to a certain euphoria when inside a shoe all on my own with a few hours to kill, trying on everything my heart desires.
 At one stage I had around sixty pairs of shoes including a pair of bright blue suede stilettos that I rarely wore, but just had to have because of the Elvis song of the same name.
 Today the collection is a bit smaller, but I certainly have an unusual amount and of course there are ones that are more beautiful than practical and don’t get worn nearly as often if at all, just like the blue suede numbers.
 Theres a crazy amount of black shoes and boots and well speaking of boots, I think I may have too many of them, never mind the shoes.
 My latest acquisitions are what I call my Ab Fab pair.
 Theyre a bright riot of neon pinks, greens and other gaudy colours with a large wedge heel but boy do I adore them.

 Now why am I going on about shoes?
 Well, naturally my fascination with them boils over into my art of course and just today Ive been working on a triptych of old fashioned shoes that have allowed me to experiment with aging techniques and making the canvas look like its as old as the shoes would be if they were here now.
 Ive got crackling going on, texture that appears like a rumpled old photo and colour that sings of aged old sepia photographs that you would find in Museums the world over.